UK Airline Carry-On Size Comparison 2026: Full Breakdown

 Total Cost Comparison: Ryanair vs Jet2 vs BA With a Carry-On

 The headline fare tells you very little.
-Here’s a rough worked example: two adults, London to Alicante return, wanting overhead bin access.
+Take two adults, London to Alicante return, wanting overhead bin access.

 Which? has confirmed that once bags are factored in, BA is cheaper than Ryanair on a meaningful number of European routes.
+On a London to Malaga return, Which? found BA pricing at around £146 per person versus Ryanair at around £244 once a priority cabin bag was included for both legs.
 Jet2 often sits between the two, depending on when you book.
-The point isn’t that Ryanair is bad value — with just the free underseat bag and no extras, it’s hard to beat — but the comparison changes significantly as soon as you need overhead access.
+The point isn’t that Ryanair is bad value — with just the free underseat bag and no extras, it’s hard to beat — but the comparison shifts significantly as soon as you need overhead access.

 Key Tips for Carry-On Only Travel on UK Airlines